-For most course sellers, Udemy should be paired with your own website.
+For most course sellers, Udemy should be paired with your website.

 You Have to Compete with the Big Dogs

-A rating system is nice for the average consumer, but boy is it tough to sell your course when you're placed next to a merchant with thousands of five-star reviews.
+A rating system is helpful for the average consumer, but boy is it tough to sell your course when you're placed next to a merchant with thousands of five-star reviews.

 The Udemy community and marketing system can be helpful for newcomers, yet more often than not you're going to find that the early marketing is done by you and not Udemy.

-Think about it, unless you create a completely unique online course you're being compared to others who already have reviews and thousands of students.
+Think about it, unless you create a unique online course, you're being compared to others who already have reviews and thousands of students.
 No sane person would pick your 0 rating course over a more reputable one.

 Udemy Slashes Prices Like Crazy

 Pricing on Udemy is set by the course creator.
-This is great for figuring out how much you can expect to earn, but Udemy also has sitewide sales on a regular basis.
+This is great for figuring out how much you can expect to earn, but Udemy also has sitewide sales regularly.

 For instance, I recently saw Valentine's Day sale that cut $200 courses down to around $10.
 And that's not uncommon.
 Udemy holds weekend sales and weekday sales, holiday sales and non-holiday sales.